Day1: Nov 4, 2022 (Fri)

 Founder Real Schools & Real Learners

-Speaker, Author, Mentor and Leaning for Leadership & Organisational Culture
+Speaker, Author, Mentor and Learning for Leadership & Organisational Culture

 Adam is a real leader who walks the talk.
 The resident Education Expert for Channel 10’s “The Project”, his presentations are filled with stories, messages, tools and hope developed from years of successful School Leadership as a Principal in some of Australia’s most challenging locations.
 Adam is a leader & speaker who has genuinely been there and done that.